Convert Gallons (US) to Cups

 How do I convert Gallons (US) to Cups?

-A US customary unit of volume equal to exactly 3.
+A US customary unit of liquid volume equal to exactly 3.
 To convert Gallons (US) to Cups, multiply by 16.
 For example, 25 gal equals 400 cup.

 How many Cups are in 1 Gallon (US)?